KaptainWutax/SeedCracker/README.md

 ## Usage

   Run minecraft with the mod installed and run around in the world.
 Once the mod has collected enough data, it will start the cracking process automatically and output the seed in chat.
-For the process to start, you are required to locate atleast 5 combined struture and decorator features, 5 biomes and the end pillars.
+For the process to start, the amount of data that needs to be collected varies depending on the type of feature. `/seed data bits` can be used to see how much progress has been done.

-  ### Supported Structures(from best to worst)
+  ### Supported Structures
     - Ocean Monument
     - End City
     - Buried Treasure